Food businesses closed over cockroaches and human excrement

 Cobwebs and dead spiders evident in dry goods store, Safety Authority says

-The Food Safety Authority of Ireland (FSAI) said Ruposhi Indian Restaurant, 1 Whitworth Road, Drumcondra, Dublin, was ordered to close on December 20th due to evidence of a cockroach infestation and a lack of food hygiene.
+The Food Safety Authority of Ireland said Ruposhi Indian Restaurant in Drumcondra, Dublin, was ordered to close on December 20th due to evidence of a cockroach infestation and a lack of food hygiene

 Cockroaches and dirty conditions were among the reasons for the seven closure orders served on food businesses in December, according to the Food Safety Authority of Ireland (FSAI).

-Also ordered to close over food safety breaches were Cartons Daybreak (grocery), Clonhenritt, Camolin, Wexford and Boojum Food Stall, Blanchardstown Shopping Centre, Blanchardstown, Dublin 15.
+Also ordered to close over food safety breaches were Cartons Daybreak (grocery), Clonhenritt, Camolin, Wexford, and Boojum Food Stall, Blanchardstown Shopping Centre, Dublin 15.

-Athboy Pizzas (take away), Main Street, Athboy, Meath and China Town (take away), Main Street, Castlebellingham, Louth were also subject to closure orders during the month.
+Athboy Pizzas (take away), Main Street, Athboy, Meath, and China Town (take away), Main Street, Castlebellingham, Co Louth, were also subject to closure orders during the month.

 The enforcement notices published on the FSAI’s website show that Ruposhi was ordered to close on December 20th due to evidence of a cockroach infestation and a lack of food hygiene.